Jehovah’s Witness Vitaliy Buryk arrested in temporarily occupied Kerch

 Authorities detained Buryk in a boiler room at his workplace.
 Russian security forces breached the enterprise, cutting a thick chain from the gate, and took the believer home for a search.
 They also searched an apartment and two garages belonging to Buryk’s relatives.

 “Security forces also came to search the home of Artem Shabliy, who was previously convicted under an extremism article for his affiliation with Jehovah’s Witnesses.
-In other families visited by the security forces that morning, searches had also been conducted in the past due to their religion,” the organization added.
+In other families visited by the security forces that morning, searches had also been conducted in the past due to their religion,” the organisation added.

-The organization reported that Russian security forces sometimes behaved rudely and demanded passwords to electronic devices.
+The organisation reported that Russian security forces sometimes behaved rudely and demanded passwords to electronic devices.
 They seized digital devices from the believers before questioning them.
 Everyone except Vitaliy Buryk was released after 4 pm.

 To provide background, the Russian authorities have been persecuting Jehovah’s Witnesses since the mid-2010s.